Enter Network Credentials On Windows 10 - Error Fix

 Select "Sign-in options" on the left pane and then disable PIN as a sign-in option.

 The Credential Manager is where Windows stores log-in credentials such as usernames, passwords, and addresses.
-This information can be saved by Windows for use on your local computer, on other computers in the same network, servers or internet locations such as websites.
+Windows can save this information for use on your local computer, on other computers in the same network, servers, or internet locations such as websites.
 This data can be used by Windows itself or by apps and programs including File Explorer, Microsoft Office, Skype, etc.

 These credentials are automatically stored and managed by Windows and the applications that you use.
-The Credential Manager receives notifications when any authentication information changes and updates it automatically, saving the latest information.
+The Credential Manager receives notifications when any authentication information changes and automatically updates, saving the latest information.
 If you need to add, remove or edit credentials, you need to use the Credential Manager.

 To open Windows Credentials Manager, type "manage windows credentials" and click the result.

-In Credentials Manager, click "Windows Credentials" to select it and then click "Add a Windows credential".
+In Credentials Manager, click "Windows Credentials" to select it and click "Add a Windows credential."

-Enter the name of the computer you want to access, enter the username and the password and click "OK".
-Now that you have added the other computer's information to the Credential Manager, you should be able to access it successfully.
+Enter the name of the computer you want to access, enter the username and the password and click "OK."
+Now that you have added the other computer's information to the Credential Manager, you should access it successfully.